 Keep a Post-Crash Checklist in Mind

 After the accident, adrenaline is pumping through your body.
 Keep as calm as possible, and get to a safe spot as soon as you can.
 Be on the lookout for physical symptoms that indicate you need immediate emergency medical attention.
-These include:

 - Loss of consciousness,